 Turmeric is a member of the ginger family which is native to India and other South Asian countries.
-It grows best in wet, tropical climates and is cultivated for both culinary and medicinal purposes.
+It grows best in wet, tropical climates and is cultivated for both culinary and medicinal purposes (1).

 It is famous for its deep yellow color, which is often used as a colorant in condiments such as mustard.

-Further research is underway to investigate the effect of the plant’s traditional role in the treatment of kidney diseases, cardiovascular ailments, gastrointestinal problems, diabetes and cancer.
+Further research is underway to investigate the effect of the plant’s traditional role in the treatment of kidney diseases, cardiovascular ailments, gastrointestinal problems, diabetes, and even cancers (5, 6).

-The plant’s component compounds are known as curcuminoids, and are comprised of curcumin – as we have already seen – along with demethoxycurcumin and bisdemethoxycurcumin.
+The plant’s main components are known as curcuminoids, and are comprised of curcumin – as we have already seen – along with demethoxycurcumin and bisdemethoxycurcumin (7).

-The amount of each compound varies between different plant variations, however, curcumin is the active ingredient and is the compound which has been researched the most.
+The amount of each compound varies between different plant variations, however, curcumin is the active ingredient and is the compound which has been studied the most.

 Benefits Of Curcumin For Health & Hair

-Curcumin is not uniquely found in turmeric, but can be found in a variety of plants.
-As a chemical compound it is more properly named diferuloylmethane and is marketed and sold independently of turmeric as a food colorant, flavoring, medicinal supplement and cosmetic agent.
+Curcumin is not uniquely found in turmeric, and it can be found in a variety of plants.
+As a chemical compound it is more properly named diferuloylmethane and is marketed and sold independently of turmeric as a food colorant, flavoring, medicinal supplement, and cosmetic agent.

 Its chemical classification came long after it had first been used in medicine, and its popular name is derived from the Latin name of the turmeric plant, Curcuma longa.
 You may also see it on food labels as an additive: E100.

-Curcumin is not essential for the growth and survival of turmeric, rather it is a natural phenol which defends the plant against herbivores, a feature it shares with other secondary metabolites, which are often used in medicine or as food additives.
+Curcumin is not essential for the growth and survival of turmeric, rather it is a natural phenol which defends the plant against herbivores (8).
+This is a feature it shares with other secondary metabolites which are often used in medicine or as food additives.

 There is ongoing research into phenolic compounds in general and their role in the treatment of human diseases.

-Part of the laboratory research into curcumin suggest that it may help combat hair loss in a number of ways.
+Part of the laboratory research into curcumin suggest that it may help combat hair loss in a number of ways (10).

-This research, coupled with the fact that it has been used in traditional medicine for hundreds of years, has led to a surge in marketing of the plant and its compounds, along with widespread online discussion of its benefits relating to the treatment of hair loss, and a huge increase in sales, particularly in North America.
+This research, coupled with the fact that it has been used in traditional medicine for hundreds of years, has led to a surge in marketing of the plant and its compounds.

-It is typically claimed that eating turmeric as part of your diet, or drinking it in solution as a supplement will, over time, give a boost to your body’s overall health, and reinforce your immune system in order to stimulate hair growth to continue without the complications that can arise from autoimmune conditions such as androgenic alopecia.
+It is typically claimed that adding turmeric to your diet will, over time, give a boost to your body’s overall health and reinforce your immune system (11).
+This may indirectly help to stimulate hair growth in those who have lost hair due to autoimmune conditions such as androgenic alopecia.

 Does it Actually Work?
 What Does the Science Say?

-Studies carried out in laboratory conditions show that extracts of turmeric show properties in common with synthetic drugs which are used in the treatment of androgenic alopecia, specifically finasteride.
+Studies carried out in laboratory conditions show that extracts of turmeric show properties in common with synthetic drugs which are used in the treatment of androgenic alopecia.
+More specifically, finasteride.

-One of the ways that finasteride works is due to the fact that it is a 5-alpha reductase inhibitor, which means it reduces the body’s ability to convert testosterone into dihydrotestosterone (DHT) via the enzyme 5-alpha reductase (5-AR).
+One of the ways that finasteride works is as a 5-alpha reductase inhibitor, which means it reduces the body’s ability to convert testosterone into dihydrotestosterone (DHT) via the enzyme 5-alpha reductase (5-AR) (12, 13).

-This is important, because 5-AR has been shown to be a main cause of many ailments including prostate cancer and, of course, androgenic hair loss.
+This is important because 5-AR has been shown to be a main cause of many ailments including prostate cancer and, of course, androgenetic hair loss (14).